huggingface/blog/zero-deepspeed-fairscale.md

 --task translation_en_to_ro [...]
 ```

-We are just using the DistributedDataParallel (DDP) and nothing else to boost the performance for the baseline.
+We are just using the `DistributedDataParallel` (DDP) and nothing else to boost the performance for the baseline.
 I was able to fit a batch size (BS) of 16 before hitting Out of Memory (OOM) error.

-Note, that for simplicity and to make it easier to understand, I have shown only the important for this demonstration command line arguments.
+Note, that for simplicity and to make it easier to understand, I have only shown
+the command line arguments important for this demonstration.
 You will find the complete command line at
 [post](https://github.com/huggingface/transformers/issues/8771#issuecomment-759248400).

 Next we are going to re-run the benchmark every time adding one of the following: